University of Arkansas: Student life

-There are over 350 registered student organizations on campus including special interest, religious, international and cultural organizations, honorary and professional service groups, and more.
+There are over 350 registered student organizations on campus, including special interest, religious, international and cultural organizations, honorary and professional service groups, and more.

-The most recognized student organization on campus is the Associated Student Government, sometimes simply called "ASG."
-The student government is active in managing student fees, meeting with key university administrators and is actively involved in many important decisions made on the University of Arkansas Campus.
-Perhaps the most significant program on campus, ASG, along with University Parking & Razorback Transit, and with the support of the DRJ-III Memorial Foundation, manage the Safe Ride program which gives students a safe ride home from any unsafe or uncomfortable situation.
+The most recognized student organization on campus is the Associated Student Government (ASG).
+The student government manages student fees, meets with administrators, and is involved in many decisions made on behalf of students.
+The ASG, University Parking, and Razorback Transit manage the Safe Ride program (supported by the DRJ-III Memorial Foundation) which gives students a safe ride home from any unsafe or uncomfortable situation.

 Arkansas is home of The Razorback, a national award-winning student yearbook, UATV, a student-run television station, and The Arkansas Traveler, a national-award-winning student newspaper established in 1906.
 The university is also home to two radio stations: KUAF, a public radio station and NPR affiliate, and KXUA, an eclectic student-run station.

-The University of Arkansas Press is known for publishing works on local and Southern history, as well as its strong poetry series, including books of poetry by former President Jimmy Carter and the former national poet laureate Billy Collins.
+The University of Arkansas Press is known for publishing works on local and Southern history, as well as its strong poetry series, including books of poetry by former president Jimmy Carter and the former national poet laureate Billy Collins.